Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/Note/en.md

-Node Name: Note Annotation Node (Remark)
-Node Purpose: Used to add text annotations in the workflow
+Node to add annotations to a workflow.